 Communion for the Homebound

-If you or someone you know is homebound and would like to receive communion, please contact Bernice our parish secretary by phone at 215-757-7700.
+If you or someone you know is homebound and would like to receive communion, please contact the parish office by phone at 215-757-7700.

 If you would like to become a homebound communion minister, we welcome you to the team.
 Communion ministers are scheduled once a month and may bring communion any day of their assigned week.
 Training is provided.
-Please call the rectory at 215-757-7700
+Please call the parish office at 215-757-7700.

 Holy Communion for Weekend Mass at OLG:

 We are always in need of individuals to assist the priest in the distribution of Holy Communion at our Weekend Masses.
-If you are interested in becoming a Eucharistic Minister and willing to go through the proper training please contact Bernice at (215)757-7700 or firstname.lastname@example.org
+If you are interested in becoming a Eucharistic Minister and willing to go through the proper training please contact the parish office at (215)757-7700.

 Adoration of the Blessed Sacrament at OLG:

-The Eucharist is exposed for adoration on Thursdays in our Chapel.
-The Eucharist sits on the altar from 8:30am until 4:00pm.
+The Eucharist is exposed for adoration on Wednesday in our Chapel.
+The Eucharist sits on the altar from 8:30 AM until 6:00 PM.
 Come let us adore Him!